Time and again I keep hearing pregnant women and mothers complain about how their backs stiffen and hurt.

 This pose is a very good one during pregnancy because it relieves you of back pain and helps to keep the spine flexible.

-Also, at any stage during the pregnancy (especially the second or third trimester), this position still works and can be done between 30 seconds to a minute (preferably).
+Also, this position still works at any stage during the pregnancy (especially the second or third trimester) and can be done between 30 seconds to a minute (preferably).

-To do this pose, you have to go on all fours like a toddler, then move the pelvis forward and backward.
+To do this pose, you must go on all fours like a toddler, then move the pelvis forward and backward.

 Sometimes this pose can cause pain in your wrist.
 If that happens, slowly lower your forearms to the ground.

-Keep your wrist below your shoulders while your knees are positioned below your hips.
+Keep your wrist below your shoulders while your knees are below your hips.

 And if your knees can’t bear hard floors, use a yoga mat to soften the feel.